Social Media Profile Picture Sizes for Every Platform in 2026 — The Complete Guide

 YouTube Channel Icon Size in 2026

 YouTube uses the profile photo — called a channel icon — at a recommended 800×800 pixels.
 It is displayed as a circle across the platform, appearing next to your channel name in search results, on your channel page, and next to every comment you leave.
-Because YouTube content is often viewed on large screens and high-resolution displays, uploading at the full 800×800 is worth doing even if most viewers will see it at a much smaller size.
-The platform scales down well.
-It cannot scale up without quality loss.

 - Recommended size: 800×800 pixels